-Subject to the overall responsibility of the board of Governors, the Academic Board has oversight of the academic affairs of the university and draws its membership entirely from the staff and the students of the institution.
-The Academic Board is particularly concerned with general issues relating to the teaching and research work of the university.
+Subject to the overall responsibility of the Board of Governors, the Academic Board has oversight of the academic affairs of the University and draws its membership entirely from the staff and the students of the University.
+The Academic Board is particularly concerned with general issues relating to the teaching and research work of the University and is chaired by the Vice Chancellor.